Han Ying: Major competitions

 Han debuted in the Olympics at the age of 33.
-As the fifth seed in the singles in the 2016 Olympics, she was defeated 0-4 in the quarterfinal by Ding Ning, the eventual gold medalist.
+As the fifth seed in the singles in the 2016 Olympics, she was defeated 0–4 in the quarterfinal by Ding Ning, the eventual gold medalist.
 In the women's team, she helped Germany to defeat Japan in the semifinal before losing to China to claim an Olympic silver medal.
-In the team semifinal, she lost 2-3 to Kasumi Ishikawa but she recovered to defeat Ai Fukuhara 3-2.
-In the team final she lost 0-3 to Li Xiaoxia.
+In the team semifinal, she lost 2–3 to Kasumi Ishikawa but she recovered to defeat Ai Fukuhara 3–2.
+In the team final she lost 0–3 to Li Xiaoxia.

-In the 2016 ITTF World Tour Grand Finals, she claimed the second place by beating Mima Ito 4-2, Miu Hirano 4-0 and losing to Zhu Yuling 0-4.
+In the 2016 ITTF World Tour Grand Finals, she claimed the second place by beating Mima Ito 4–2, Miu Hirano 4–0 and losing to Zhu Yuling 0–4.

-In the 2020 ITTF Women's World Cup, she claimed the fourth place by beating Cheng I-ching 4-2, losing to Chen Meng 3-4 and losing to Mima Ito 0-4.
+In the 2020 ITTF Women's World Cup, she claimed the fourth place by beating Cheng I-ching 4–2, losing to Chen Meng 3–4 and losing to Mima Ito 0–4.

-In the 2020 Olympics, she reached quarterfinal of the women's singles by beating Feng Tianwei 4-1 and losing to Sun Yingsha 0-4.
+In the 2020 Olympics, she reached quarterfinal of the women's singles by beating Feng Tianwei 4–1 and losing to Sun Yingsha 0–4.

 Personal life

 Han married Yang Lei, a German table tennis player from China, in 2006.
-On 2012, she gave birth to her daughter.
+In 2012, she gave birth to her daughter.
 Han and her family currently reside in Düsseldorf.